 Employers should keep in mind that the ACA OOP maximums differ from the OOP maximums for qualified High Deductible Health Plans (HDHPs) as set by the IRS.
-While the ACA OOP maximums cap the amount individuals can pay per plan year for essential health benefits for non-grandfathered plans, the OOP maximums set by the IRS for qualified HDHPs impact plan design for purposes of HSA eligibility.
+While the ACA OOP maximums cap the amount individuals can pay per plan year for essential health benefits for non-grandfathered plans, the OOP maximums set by the IRS for qualified HDHPs impact plan designs for purposes of HSA eligibility.
 In addition, the ACA OOP maximums only apply to essential health benefits provided in-network, while the IRS HDHP limits generally include all covered in-network benefits payable under the terms of the plan.

 The ACA OOP limit requires that the single limit is "embedded" in the family maximum.
-This means that no single individual within a family can experience out-of-pocket expenses greater than the single limit (even if the family has not collectively reached the family out-of-pocket limit).
+This means that no single individual within a family can experience OOP expenses greater than the single limit (even if the family has not collectively reached the family OOP limit).
 By contrast, HDHPs can have a non-embedded deductible, which means that eligible expenses (other than preventative care) are not paid until the entire family deductible is met.
-For details on the OOP limits for HDHP and non-HDHP plans in recent years, see Appendix A, HDHP/HSA and Non-HDHP Limits.
+See Appendix A for details on the OOP limits for HDHP and non-HDHP plans in recent years.